egberts/egberts.github.io-src/content/articles/dnssec-bind9-root.md

 * (not implemented) current_domain=. (root)
 * (not implemented) Loop1: while current_domain != checked_domain;
 * (not implemented) Using NS of current_domain, grab DS record of child zone
-* (not implemented) Grab DNSKEY assosicated with the DS record's RRSIG's
+* (not implemented) Grab DNSKEY associated with the DS record's RRSIG's
 * (not implemented) Validate DNSKEY(child)
 * (not implemented) Validate DS and DNSKEY(child)
 * (not implemented) current_domain = child, child = new_child(current_domain)
 * (not implemented) If: current_domain = child; break
-* (not implemented) Perform check similar to authoratative (-a), above
+* (not implemented) Perform check similar to authoritative (-a), above

 Bind9 directories
 =================